 Cats are creatures of habit.
 They will quickly learn when it's meal time if you meal feed or that there is always food available if you elect to leave a bowl out.
 If your cat's speed of eating or the amount of food consumed changes drastically, then it may be an indication of a problem.

 If your cat is eating more food than they used to and not gaining weight, you may want to ask your veterinarian about hyperthyroidism.
 This is a common thyroid problem in older cats and it will cause your cat to never feel full but also prevent them from gaining weight.
 People with untreated hyperthyroid cats often describe their cat's appetites as ravenous and that they will try to eat anything that isn't nailed down.

-If your cat starts to eat less or stops eating altogether, it is a good indication that they are not feeling well, have dental disease, or are stressed.
-Of course some cats are simply just picky eaters and prefer certain flavors of food but if your cat is not eating and is also vomiting, lethargic, and/or losing weight, you should have your veterinarian check them out.
+If your cat starts to eat less or stops eating altogether, it is a good indication that it is not feeling well, has dental disease, or is stressed.
+Of course, some cats are simply just picky eaters and prefer certain flavors of food but if your cat is not eating and is also vomiting, lethargic, and/or losing weight, you should have your veterinarian check them out.
 Hairballs may work themselves out of the body but sometimes they, and other items, get stuck in the gastrointestinal tract, tumors can cause digestive issues, and other illnesses may cause a cat to stop eating.

 Playing Behavior Changes